 Award Winning Master Planned Communities Business.
 It is believed that Spinco will be a leader in the master planned communities business.
 The master planned communities in Spinco's portfolio have won numerous awards for, among other things, design and community contribution.
 In 2009, Bridgeland was awarded the "Master Planned Community of the Year" by the National Association of Home Builders.
 Spinco's communities represent over 78,000 total acres and Spinco expects to have over 14,000 acres of land remaining to be sold in desirable locations.
 These communities are located in areas of the country that feature strong demographic fundamentals, such as high income and population growth rates.
 It would likely be difficult for other real estate development companies to acquire significant parcels of land in areas with similar demographics.
-While the economic downturn and housing recession has slowed land and home-site sales across the nation, Spinco believes that the long-term value of these communities remains strong given their competitive positioning and Spinco's expertise in long-range land use planning and entitlements for communities such as these.
+While the economic downturn and housing recession has slowed land and home-site sales across the nation, Spinco believes that the longterm value of these communities remains strong given their competitive positioning and Spinco's expertise in long-range land use planning and entitlements for communities such as these.

 Development Opportunities in Premier Locations.
-Spinco will have the opportunity to develop mixed-use and mall development properties in some of the highest quality and most desirable economic and demographic regions of the United States, including Ward Centers in Honolulu, Hawaii, Landmark Mall in Alexandria, Virginia, and South Street Seaport in Manhattan and The Shops at Summerlin Centre in Las Vegas, Nevada, New York.
+Spinco will have the opportunity to develop mixed-use properties in some of the highest quality and most desirable economic and demographic regions of the United States, including Ward Centers in Honolulu, Hawaii, Landmark Mall in Alexandria, Virginia and South Street Seaport in Manhattan, New York.
 Ward Centers is situated along prime Hawaii oceanfront property located within one mile of downtown Honolulu and within walking distance of the Ala Moana Center, one of the highest traffic and sales volume regional malls in the world.
-At Landmark Mall, Spinco will have certain limited entitlements to construct buildings as tall as 25 stories on some parcels, which could be used for retail, residential and commercial development, subject to consentfrom reaching an agreement with the anchor-store tenants and the acquisition of store tenant fee owners to vacate and sell to Spinco the adjacent land parcels.
+At Landmark Mall, Spinco will have certain limited entitlements to construct buildings as tall as 25 stories on some parcels, which could be used for retail, residential and commercial development, subject to reaching an agreement with the anchor store tenant fee owners to vacate and sell to Spinco the adjacent land parcels.
 In addition, the South Street Seaport property is located in downtown Manhattan on the waterfront adjacent to the financial center of Wall Street.
-The Shops at Summerlin Centre consists of an approximately 100-acreparcel that is part of a larger 1,300-acre mixed-use village located at the western rim of the Las-Vegas valley in the heart of the Summerlin community, one of Spinco's high-quality master planned communities.

 Experienced Operational Management.
-GGP's existing strong experienced master planned community operational management team will be joining Spinco on the Effective Date.
-Spinco intends to hire industry-leading senior executives with master planned community and other real estate development expertise to complement this existing strong experienced operational management team.
+GGP's existing experienced master planned community operational management team will be joining Spinco on the Effective Date.
+Spinco intends to hire industry-leading senior executives with master planned community and other real estate development expertise to complement this existing experienced operational management team.
 Utilizing its significant experience managing GGP's master planned community assets, the existing operational management team will continue its current focus on the Spinco properties for the benefit of Spinco and its equity holders.
-In addition, until Spinco's permanent senior executives for Spinco have been selected, GGP expects to enter intoan interim management agreement with an experienced real estate management company toprovide support for the existing master planned community operational management team.
-GGP has begun interviewing management companies with are selected, Spinco has entered into a Management Services Agreement with Brookfield Advisors.
+In addition, until Spinco's permanent senior executives are selected, Spinco has entered into a Management Services Agreement with Brookfield Advisors.
 Brookfield Homes, an affiliate of Brookfield Advisors, has been building homes in several markets in California and the Washington, D.C. area since the mid-1990s, and in 2009 was ranked within the top 25 largest home builders in the United States.
 In addition, Brookfield Properties, an affiliate of Brookfield Advisors, is a commercial real estate corporation that owns, develops, and operates premier assets in the downtown cores of high-growth North American cities.
-Brookfield Advisors will apply its considerable expertise in developing and operating high-quality premier real estate assets to provide leadership and oversight for and experience in successfully managing Spinco's strategic development business and master planned communities business by providing Spinco with interim executive officers and commercial, technical, administrative and strategic services until Spinco's newpermanent executive management team can be identified and assume its roles.
+Brookfield Advisors will apply its considerable expertise in developing and operating premier real estate assets and experience in successfully managing Spinco's business by providing Spinco with interim executive officers and commercial, technical, administrative and strategic services until Spinco's permanent executive management team can be identified and assume their roles.

-Once selected, GGP anticipates seeking Bankruptcy Court approval of the selected interim real estate management companytheir roles.
 The Management Services Agreement has an initial term of six months subject to extension for up to an additional six months at Spinco's option.